 PWAs also solve the app abandonment problem.
 Users don’t need to download anything upfront.
 They can browse your PWA like a normal website, and if they like it, they can install it with one tap.
 No app store friction, no storage concerns, no permission requests before they’ve even seen your products.

 Your mobile developers build native iOS and Android apps that consume the same APIs as your website.
-This means feature parity is automatic.
+That makes feature parity automatic.
 When you add a new payment method to your backend, it’s instantly available in your app.
-When you launch a promotion, it appears everywhere simultaneously.
+When you launch a promotion, it appears everywhere at once.

 The development workflow improves too.
 Your mobile team isn’t waiting on your e-commerce team to expose functionality.
-They’re working in parallel, both consuming well-documented APIs.
+They work in parallel, both consuming well-documented APIs.
 Backend changes don’t break mobile apps as long as the API contract stays consistent.

 According to Shopify’s complete guide to headless commerce, retailers using headless architecture launch mobile features 3-4 times faster than those on traditional platforms.